Retroperspect/UFO_blog/README.md

 ## What does IT-professionals out there say about running in the dark?
 Before we were introduced to Prometheuss and Grafana in the Large System Development course we were in "the dark" when it came to monitoring IT-systems.
-We were curious to know what developers working in IT-companies have monitoring implemented why and why not?
+We were curious to know if developers working in IT-companies have monitoring implemented why and why not?
 Are they running in the dark?
 How much insight does monitoring system give?
 We decided to ask the question in our network of IT-professionals to get an indication on how it look out there in the "real world".

-We made a poll on a [Facebook group](https://www.facebook.com/groups/utvecklare.stockholm/about/) of 13247 coders many of whom work as software developers in Sweden.
+We made a poll in a [Facebook group](https://www.facebook.com/groups/utvecklare.stockholm/about/) of 13247 coders many of whom work as software developers in Sweden.
 We got almost 100 votes.
-We also sent out a survey to people in our personal network we knew worked within IT e got around 10 answers.
+We also sent out a survey to people in our personal network we knew worked within IT.
+We got around 10 answers.
 Our main purpose of both the the Facebook poll and the survey was to put a couple of assumption to test.